dannyotown/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+    React is a frontend library that helps developers create frontends!
+It helps keep code organized and grants the ability to reuse components of which you have created.
+It also "reloads" the part of the page that needs to be reloaded instead of the entire page.

 - [ ] What does it mean to _think_ in react?
+    Break down the website into components!
+Turn a large object into many small pieces.

 - [ ] Describe state.
+    State is the components data.
+When the component's data changes it will rerender this component.
+It determines the components behavior.

 - [ ] Describe props.

+Props are a way to pass data from a parent component to a child component.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+    A side effect is something outside the scope of the function that is executed.
+You can sync the side effects by "subscribing" them.
+They will only be used when the "sub" is used.

 ## Project Set Up